saiveeon/CupLayout-Maker/README.md

 Then simply paste any tracks you want in the cuplayout in tracks.txt, line by line.
-They don't have to be capitalized, but they must be spelt correctly with correct grammar (apostrophes etc) All the tracks will be alphabetized in the cuplayout too.
+They don't have to be capitalized, but they must be spelt correctly with correct grammar (apostrophes etc)

 Here is an example of a tracks.txt file: